Lewis Ben Smith’s many friends describe him as a man of numerous talents, and with good reason.

 A veteran of four years in the US Navy during the Cold War, as a radioman with a top secret clearance, Lewis was involved in the USS Lockwood incident in December 1985, when the frigate on which Lewis was serving collided with a Filipino freighter near Yokosuka, Japan.

 After serving his country, Lewis attended East Texas State University, from which he received his BA in 1990, and his Master’s in 1993.
-He is now finishing up his 22nd year teaching history at Greenville Christian School, northeast of Dallas.
+He is now in his third decade teaching history at Greenville Christian School, northeast of Dallas.
 Every spring as graduation draws near, Lewis takes occasion to hand-write a personalized letter to each senior, reflecting on their time together, and gifting each with a flint arrowhead, as an enduring token of affection toward the students who have passed through his classroom.

 A voracious lifelong reader, Lewis saw his thrilling debut novel, The Testimonium, released by eLectio Publishing in the summer of 2014.